 Conclusion

-One of the most dynamic sports one can find, tennis offers a fast game filled with technique and thrills.
 But for all that exertion, you need to take care of your body.
-Health, agility, as well as command on the court come from awareness of common injuries, knowledge of your limitations, and a smart preventative program.
+Health, agility, as well as command on the court, come from awareness of common injuries, knowledge of your limitations, and a smart preventative program.

 Performance and skill should always be complemented by an injury-free body, so make it a point to remember this next time you prepare for a game.